jon-brock/p8105_final_project/p8105_group_project_proposal.md

 ##### *Visualizations*

 1. NYC Maps - a dashboard where the year can be selected and the population, 311 rate, or housing condition can be selected for.
-2. The rate of each type of housing issue within each population within each borough
+2. The rate of each type of housing issue within each population within each borough.
 3. Before/after plot of population shift and how that affected living conditions and 311 complaints (will look at both type and rate).